bryanwillis/Bootstrap-Stroke/README.md

 ### Simple and fast solution with CDN

 We already prepared for you ready to use files.
-After Bootsrap installation replace file refererence from `bootstrap.min.css` to corrected one at [jsdelivr](http://www.jsdelivr.com/#!bootstrap-stroke) in the ```html <HEAD>``` section of your page.
+After Bootsrap installation replace file refererence from `bootstrap.min.css` to corrected one at [jsdelivr](http://www.jsdelivr.com/#!bootstrap-stroke) in the ```<HEAD>``` section of your page.
 To use Bootsrap 3.2.0 with Bootsrap-Stroke font just add reference

 ```
 <link href="//cdn.jsdelivr.net/bootstrap-stroke/1.0.0/css/bss-bootstrap.3.2.0.min.css" rel="stylesheet" type="text/css">